philadams-zz/philadams.net/src/quotes.md

 > Stay hungry... stay foolish. _Steve Jobs_

 -
+> A man's errors are his portals of discovery. _James Joyce_

+-
 > Life is either daring adventure or nothing at all. _Helen Keller_

 -